anhydrous99/anhydrous99/README.md

 <h3><center>Welcome to my GitHub page.</center></h3>

-- 🔭 I'm currently working as a Support Software Engineer [C] @ Amazon.
+- 🔭 I'm currently working as a Support Software Engineer @ Amazon.
 - 🌱 I’m currently learning Java Backend Development.
 - 💬 Ask me anything related to Python, C++, Machine Learning, Rinforcement Learning, Computer Science, or Physics.
 (After googling it, of course.)
 - 📫 You can reach me at my personal email, anhydrous99@gmail.com, or on twitter.
 (Look for the left bar for my twitter account.)